orangejuice/blog/data/activity/movie-骆驼祥子-1982/record.en.md

 date: 2024-01-03 06:10:30+08:00
 douban:
   rating: 8.5
-  subtitle: 1982 / Mainland China / Drama / Directed by Ling Zifeng / Starring
+  subtitle: 1982 / China Mainland / Drama / Directed by Ling Zifeng / Starring
     Zhang Fengyi, Siqin Gaowa
 ---

-This film touches the soul!
-The shooting techniques are slightly immature, but it does not hide its merits.
-On the contrary, it highlights the actors' dedication.
+This film is soul-stirring!
+The cinematography is somewhat raw, yet it does not conceal its gems, rather, it highlights the actors' dedicated performances.
 The casting is a great success.
-The historical background of the late Qing Dynasty and the Republic of China, and the shaping of the characters' destinies, all are incredibly moving.
-The pipa sweeps across, striking a chord that brings tears to the eyes.
-In the troubled times, the system is rigid and plagued by internal and external troubles.
-Society is dysfunctional, the rich are aloof, and the terribly poor people sell their bodies for a bite to eat.
-This work observes, laments, and questions the society of the time, making me spontaneously imagine how many sorrowful hearts have read and watched it, and then shed tears.
-I admire Lao She.
-Modernity always makes me feel alienated, empty in my heart, and ungrounded.
-In contrast, the spiritual connotation and the breath of life of the art works from the 1980s make me feel they are real, alive, curious, and questioning.
+The portrayal of the turbulent times of the late Qing Dynasty and early Republic of China, along with the fate of its characters, is incredibly poignant, capable of sweeping one into tears with just a flick of a pipa.
+In an era of rigid systems fraught with internal and external crises, where society malfunctioned, the affluent reigned supreme while the destitute sold their labor for mere sustenance.
+This work's profound observation of the society at the time, its lament and interrogation, made it impossible not to imagine the many troubled souls who, upon reading or viewing, were moved to tears.
+I admire Lao She deeply.
+Modern times often alienate me, leaving a void inside—unstable and detached in contrast to the spirit and breath of life inherent in the art of the 80s, which feels alive, full of blood and flesh, curious, and questioning.